james-s-nduka/EthereumWindowsDev/README.md

-# Etheream Smart Contract Development Environment for Windows
+# Ethereum Smart Contract Development Environment for Windows

-A comprehensive guide for setting up your Windows workstation to begin developing, building and testing Smart Contracts.
+A comprehensive guide for setting up your Windows 64bit workstation to begin developing, building and testing Smart Contracts.

 ## Requirements
 In order to begin development you will need the following;

 * Visual Studio Code: https://code.visualstudio.com/
-* The Solidity extension installed for Visual STudio Code
+* The Solidity extension installed for Visual Studio Code
 * OpenSSL Win64 libraries which can be downloaded here; https://slproweb.com/products/Win32OpenSSL.html

-## Helpful Links
+### Helpful Links
 * The online Solidity compiler: https://ethereum.github.io/browser-solidity

 ## Setup Instructions